-Merseyside BikeSafe is an initiative designed to help lower the number of motorcycle rider casualties.
-By passing on their knowledge, skills and experience, Police motorcyclists can help you become a safer more competent rider.
-Riders from the Institute of Advanced Motorists (IAM) and Royal Society for the Prevention of Accidents (RoSPA), provide support with the delivery of our BikeSafe courses.
-They help you to increase your ability and confidence, so you can get even more enjoyment from riding your motorcycle.
+Riders from the Institute of Advanced Motorists (IAM) and Royal Society for the Prevention of Accidents (RoSPA) provide support with the delivery of our BikeSafe courses – helping you to increase your ability and confidence, so you can get even more enjoyment from riding your motorcycle.

-There’s no pressure or expectation to ‘perform’ whether you are new to biking or have many years of riding experience and there is always something new to learn.
 Our presenters and observers are all bikers in our own time too with a good understanding of what makes bikers ‘tick’.
-We work closely with IAM Roadsmart, RoSPA (RoADAR) and the DVSA Enhanced Rider Scheme to deliver our workshops.
-We get great feedback from riders and hope to encourage riders to continue further training and get more from their riding.
+We work closely with IAM Roadsmart and RoSPA (RoDAR) to deliver our workshops.
+We get great feedback from riders and hope to encourage riders to continue further training & get more from their riding.

-After introductions and administration, (checking Driving licence, Insurance, MOT etc), the Saturday workshop will start with a classroom based session presented by a Police BikeSafe Officer.
-With the help of an interactive DVD, the techniques of advanced riding skills, based on the Police manual of riding (Roadcraft) will be discussed.
+After introductions and administration, (checking driving licence, insurance, MOT etc), your BikeSafe workshop will start with a classroom based session led by a Police Motorcyclist.
+With the help of an interactive DVD and videos, the techniques of advanced riding skills, based on the Police manual of riding (Roadcraft) will be discussed.
 This is an ideal opportunity for discussing the common causes of crashes.

-There will be breaks for tea, coffee and lunch is provided.
-In the afternoon there will be an observed ride-out with either a Police Motorcyclist, or a Police approved Observer from IAM Roadsmart/RoSPA.
-Your observer will provide advice on how to improve your riding.
-At the conclusion you will be given a full debrief, a certificate of attendance and goody bag, which will contain a copy of the Roadcraft book and Highway Code.
+There will be breaks for tea/coffee and lunch is provided.
+In the afternoon there will be an observed ride with either a Police Motorcyclist, or a Police approved Observer from IAM Roadsmart/RoSPA.
+Your observer will provide constructive feedback based on how to improve your riding.
+At the conclusion you will be given a full debrief together with a ‘goody-bag’ of useful items and we will send you a certificate of attendance via email.

-The Sunday session will commence with a handover to the IAM Roadsmart and RoSPA observer team, with a recap of the Saturday session; first aid for motorcyclists (First on Scene).
-There will then follow an assessed ride-out.
-The ride-out will take up the majority of the day.
+This second day will commence with a handover to the IAM Roadsmart and RoSPA observer team, with a recap of the Saturday session; first aid for motorcyclists (First on Scene).
+There will then follow an assessed ride-out which will take up the majority of the day.
 There will be a break for you to purchase refreshments at a suitable location, or you can bring your own.
 After the ride-out there will be a second full written debrief from your observer.
 To finish the day there is a presentation on ‘being seen’ and how human eyes and brain deceive us; common risks as well as how you can take your riding further.